Geek-Boy-Aditya/Working_with_Python/README.md

 ## Day 3
 Today I learned About :

  1.Taking input in Python.
  2.Taking input from console in Python.
  3.Taking multiple inputs from user in Python.
+ 4.Python Output using print() function.
+ 5.How to print without newline in Python.
+ 6.Python end parameter in print().
+ 7.Python sep parameter in print().